Identifying the causes of birth defects

 Genetic and environmental factors, or some combination of these factors, can cause birth defects.
 For many years, March of Dimes grantees have been seeking to identify genes and environmental factors that cause or contribute to birth defects.
 Understanding the causes of birth defects is a crucial first step towards developing effective ways to prevent or treat them.

 Some birth defects are caused by a mutation (change) in a single gene.
-In 1991, Stephen Warren, PhD, a March of Dimes grantee at Emory University in Atlanta, Georgia, identified the gene that causes fragile X syndrome, the most common inherited cause of mental retardation.
+In 1991, Stephen Warren, PhD, a March of Dimes grantee at Emory University in Atlanta, Georgia, identified the gene that causes fragile X syndrome, the most common inherited cause of intellectual disabilities.
 Since then, scientists have learned that the mutation 'turns off' the fragile X gene so that it does not make the protein it normally makes.

-Many other birth defects appear to be caused by multiple genes and environmental exposures, adding to the complexity of understanding their causes.
+Many other birth defects appear to be caused by multiple genes and environmental factors, adding to the complexity of understanding their causes.
 For example, March of Dimes grantees have discovered genes that contribute to heart defects and to cleft lip/palate, both of which are among the most common birth defects.
 However, in most cases, the causes of these defects remain unknown.

 Most common questions

-What environmental factors may cause birth defects?
+What Causes birth defects?